milindmovasha/show-merkle-tree/README.md

 Note: This is a react app and hence the env variables added can be seen by anyone using dev tools.
 If you want to protect the API keys for production use you can run the node app on server.

-Next, run the application as follows and check the page http://localhost:3000 in your browser
+Next, install the packages and run the application as follows and check the page http://localhost:3000 in your browser

 ```bash
 npm i